MasterJedi2014/MPMB-UA23PT8-Weapons/README.md

 # MPMB-UA23PT8-Weapons
-Replaces the existing weapons with their updated versions in *Unearthed Arcana 2023: Player's Handbook Playtest 6*.
-This is being kept seperate from the main *UA23PT8* content script so that others can decide if they want to opt in or out of using these weapon updates.
+This script adds code that implements the Weapon Mastery property from the 2023 Unearthed Arcana "Player's Handbook Playtest 8" article.

 **Script Credit Note:**
-Almost all the content of this script is ripped directly from either "ListsGear.js" or "all_WotC_pub+UA.js" by MPMB and others.
-All I have done is alter the code so that the weapons match up with *UA23PT8*.
+This file has been made by MasterJedi2014, but consists almost entirely of code made by MorePurpleMoreBetter.
+The only code by me at this point is the code that alters the **Net**.

+# This file must be loaded in before any of the following scripts for the 2022-2023 One D&D/5.1E UA articles, otherwise the sheet runs into errors: "MPMB-UA23PT6-Content" (https://github.com/MasterJedi2014/MPMB-UA23PT6-Content), "MPMB-UA23PT7-Content" (https://github.com/MasterJedi2014/MPMB-UA23PT7-Content), "MPMB-UA23PT8-Content" (Link will go here once this script is complete).

 **Detailed List of Weapon Changes:**
 - *Simple Weapons*